AraneaDev/accountant/docs/configuration.md

 To enable additional contexts, set the `accountant.contexts` value to a [bit mask](https://en.wikipedia.org/wiki/Mask_(computing)).

-The following example promotes all contexts:
+The following example promotes all available contexts:

 ```php
 return [